 configuration object stores the required values of all the configuration values.
 The following snippet shows this object being created and configured with Ultrafast Grid browser configurations and Eyes configuration values that are typically common for all tests.

 When each test is set up, as demonstrated in the

-The example demonstrates the use of two methods,
+The example demonstrates the use of the method

-,to configure the desktop browsers and emulated devices the Ultrafast Grid should use to generate images for each checkpoint.
-You can read more about these methods and their variations in the article Ultrafast Grid Configuration.
+to configure for which desktop browsers, emulated and simulated devices the Ultrafast Grid should generate images for each of the checkpoints.
+You can read more about these methods and their variations in the article Ultrafast Grid Configuration..